 80 years is enough: it is time to end nuclear weapons forever

-80 years is enough
+80 years of the nuclear threat is enough

 2025 is the 80th anniversary of the invention of nuclear weapons and their first use in New Mexico, Hiroshima and Nagasaki.
 The threat that nuclear weapons could be used again in conflict or by accident is as high - if not higher - as it has ever been.
 80 years of living under this existential threat is enough.
 We must eliminate nuclear weapons before they eliminate us.